-From a frequency or percentage distribution table, a statistical analyst can develop a graphical presentation of the distribution.
+From a frequency or percentage distribution table, a statistical analyst can develop a diagram of the distribution.
 One common way to do this is with a bar chart or histogram.
-These notes outline procedures for constructing these.
+These notes outline procedures for constructing this type of diagram.